-Charles H. Tucker, native of Cary, Mississippi, earned his Bachelor of Science in Mass Communications with a focus in Print Journalism from Jackson State University and a Master of Fine Arts in Creative Writing from Pine Manor College.
+Charles H. Tucker, native of Cary, Mississippi, is co-founder and partner of Sustainable Equity.
+He earned his Bachelor of Science in Mass Communications with a focus in Print Journalism from Jackson State University and a Master of Fine Arts in Creative Writing from Pine Manor College.
 Charles has extensive experience in meeting facilitation, consensus building, community planning and needs analysis, social systems analysis, and creative writing to liberate community stories and gifts, bridge divisions and build community.
 He also offers experience in media management such as news reporting, feature and advertising copy writing, including sports reporting and writing, technical and creative writing.

 Early in his career, Charles served as a News Clerk for the Associated Press in Jackson, MS covering Jackson State University football and basketball.
 Jackson State University is a historically Black college and university (HBCU).
 As Staff Writer in the Office of Public Relations, Charles orchestrated a redesign and production of the University website, their newsletter and the first alumni newsletter that had been published in 10 years.
 He also coordinated closely with the University development office to ensure accurate and timely media recognition of donors.